pedantic-curmudgeon/marduk/README.md

 to interact and the tests to run.

 ### [docker/.env.test](docker/.env.test)
-Environment variables used by the Docker Compose file.
+Environment variables and build arguments used by the Dockerfile and the Docker Compose file.

 ### [pytests/test_functions.py](pytests/test_functions.py)
 Test class with test scenarios for the `marduk.functions` module.